Originally posted 2017-10-24 21:35:44.

 Social autogynephilia can readily be seen in action here.

-I suggest that social autogynephilia is a type of AGP, like behavioural, transvestite etc. But here, the reward is in filling women’s social roles inside the Home group — that is to say, within the collectivist, matriarchal community of mothers.
+I suggest that social autogynephilia a function of Interpersonal AGP.
+But here, the reward is in filling women’s social roles inside the Home group — that is to say, within the collectivist, matriarchal community of mothers.

 Observing a traditional Filipino village makes a number of things very clear: first, the sex/gender division.
 Where are all the adult and adolescent masculine males?
 Nowhere to be seen.
 That the women are in charge is a given and they will confirm it if you ask them.
-And there are just so many young males who could best be described as Gender Non-Conforming.
+And there are just so many young males who could best be described as Sex (or, though misleadingly, Gender) Non-Conforming.

-These fall into three groups: effeminate quasi-masculine boys, extremely girly and not at all masculine boys, and masculine boys who affect femininity.
-These, collectively, are known as bekis and, since this is a collectivist social structure, they are thrown together; in all likelihood they will become lifelong friends.
+These fall into two groups: extremely girly and not at all masculine boys, and masculine boys who affect femininity.
+These, collectively, are known as baklas, bekis or some equivalent, like kathoey in Thailand and since this is a collectivist social structure, they are thrown together; in all likelihood they will become lifelong friends.

-The point is this: no matter how they came to be so, all bekis consider themselves to be ‘women inside’.
+The point is this: no matter how they came to be so, all baklas, bekis and so on consider themselves to be ‘women inside’.